 What does “odaijini” mean in Japanese?

-Japanese people say “odaijini” to mean ‘get well soon’ or ‘take care of yourself’ in Japanese.
-In this blog post, I will explain this expression in detail based on its components.
-And also, I will explain how to use it through an example conversation.
-Let’s get started!
+Native speakers say “odaijini” to mean ‘take care of yourself’ or ‘get well soon’ in Japanese.
+Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it in detail based on its grammatical components.
+And also, I will explain how to use it through an example sentence.
+My explanations would help Japanese learners understand “odaijini” more clearly.
+Then, let’s get started!

 Contents